 Welcome to our lab!

 Our main research interests are concerned with the broad field of plant evolution and phylogenetics.
-We use comparative bioinformatics approaches to gain insights into the fascinating evolutionary dynamics of plant genomes.
-We are also interested in developing computational tools that can be used to gain novel biological insights from various kinds of data.
+We use comparative, bioinformatics approaches to gain insights into the fascinating evolutionary dynamics of plant genomes.
+In this process, we develop novel computational tools, based on machine learning, reinforcement learning, and advanced probabilistic evolutionary models.
+These allow us to gain novel biological insights from various kinds of data.
 For more detailed information see the Research page.

 Our paper presenting the first worldwide distribution of polyploid plants is published in Nature Ecology and Evolution!

 Shiran is awarded with the Edmond J. Safra Center excellent Research Student Prize

 Shiran lectures at the Ernst Mayr Award Symposium, Evolution Conference, Montpellier

 The OneTwoTree server is officially online.
 Needs to infer a phylogeny?

 Itay is out for a sabbatical at China & Taiwan

 Lior Glick re-joins the lab.
 One day he will become a PhD student.
 Welcome back Lior

 CRISTA is out!
 Our new method can better predict the cleavage efficiencies of a genomic target using CRISPR-Cas9.